 Pursuant to Alabama law, the County is audited annually by the State Department of Examiners of Public Accounts.
 Historically, the emphasis of the state audit has been on compliance with applicable state law.
 Such audits are generally completed within one year after the end of the audit period.
 The most recent available state audit is for the fiscal year ended September 30, 2003.
-In addition to the state audit, the Director of Finance of the County prepares internal financial statements which conform to the format of the state audit.
-A copy of the latest audit for the County is included in Appendix A.
+In addition to the state audit, the Director of Finance of the County prepares internal financial statements that conform to the format of the state audit.
+A copy of the latest audit for the County is included in Appendix A for general information purposes only.
+The Series 2004-A Warrants will not constitute general obligations of the County or a charge against the general credit or taxing powers of the County.
+The Series 2004-A Warrants will be limited obligations of the County payable solely from and secured by a pledge and assignment of the Pledged Tax Proceeds.
+See "SECURITY AND SOURCE OF PAYMENT".